madasun/memory-game/README.md

 1. add final time and score stats to the pop-up overlay
 2. different color/card and theme options
 3. ways to make the game harder if user wishes, such as
-- add several new cards
+- adding many new card sets to find
-- swap the current timer to a countdown instead
+- swapping the current timer to a countdown instead
 - example: halloween/zombie theme. you have two minutes to match your survivor gear or you're (zombie) toast!